-Fast frequency response (FFR) refers to the delivery of a rapid active power increase or decrease by generation or load in a time frame of two seconds or less, to correct a supplydemand imbalance and assist in managing power system frequency.
+Fast frequency response (FFR) refers to the delivery of a rapid active power increase or decrease by generation or load in a time frame of two seconds or less, to correct a supply-demand imbalance and assist in managing power system frequency.
 FFR is a relatively new service that can be offered by inverter-based technologies such as wind, solar photovoltaics (PV), batteries and demand-side resources.

-The introduction of FFR services, which operate more rapidly than the existing frequency control services, will provide an additional frequency control option thereby reducing the overall costs of managing power system frequency relative to the status quo or other alternative arrangements.
+The introduction of FFR services, which operate more rapidly than the existing frequency control services, would provide an additional frequency control option thereby reducing the overall costs of managing power system frequency relative to the status quo or other alternative arrangements.

-The introduction of these new markets will further encourage innovation and technology development, and so the proposed change will also have flow on effects to reliability and security, beyond that associated with management of frequency control.
+The introduction of these new markets would further encourage innovation and technology development, and so the proposed change would also have flow on effects to reliability and security, beyond that associated with management of frequency control.

-The final determination and rule
+The draft determination and rule

-The Commission has made a final rule which is more preferable but consistent with the rule proposed by Infigen in its rule change request.
-The final rule introduces two new market ancillary service categories into the NER; very fast raise and very fast lower.
+The Commission's draft rule is consistent with the rule proposed by Infigen in its rule change request.
+The draft rule introduces two new market ancillary service categories into the NER for:

+- the very fast raise service - the very fast lower service

-The market arrangements for the new market ancillary services will be the same as those for the existing fast raise and fast lower services.
+The market arrangements for the new market ancillary services would be the same as those for the existing fast raise and fast lower services.
 This includes the arrangements for registration, scheduling, dispatch, pricing, settlement and cost allocation.